 If you vomit immediately after taking larotrectinib, do not repeat the dose.
 Continue your regular dosing schedule.

 Your doctor may need to temporarily or permanently stop your treatment or decrease your dose of larotrectinib during your treatment.
 This depends on how well the medication works for you and the side effects you experience.
 Be sure to tell your doctor how you are feeling during your treatment with larotrectinib.

 Ask your pharmacist or doctor for a copy of the manufacturer's information for the patient.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Before taking larotrectinib,

 - tell your doctor and pharmacist if you are allergic to larotrectinib, any other medications, or any of the ingredients in larotrectinib capsules or solution.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had conditions that affect the nervous system or liver disease.
+- tell your doctor if you have or have ever had conditions that affect the nervous system, bone problems including osteoporosis (a condition in which the bones become thin and weak and break easily) or bone fractures, or liver disease.